-How to Conduct a Reverse Image Search
+How to Conduct a Reverse Image Search in 2023

 When making presentations the most convenient way of gathering information is through Google Search.
 However, verifying the reliability of data can be quite difficult, especially when you download diagrams, infographics and data charts.
 Furthermore, you might also want to understand the copyright restrictions imposed on the image (if any).
 In such a case a simple reverse image lookup can help you find the image source.
 While there are many reverse image search engines such as TinEye, Bing and Google Images, for the purpose of this post, we will show you how to conduct a reverse image search using Google Images.